aungriah/Generative-Modeling-for-MRIs/README.md

 ### Style-GAN

 #### Training
-Set the hyperparameters for training in lines 9-19 of */styleGAN/train.py* for training:
+Set the hyperparameters for training in lines 9-19 of */styleGAN/train.py*
 ```
 cd styleGAN
 python train.py